Local Development

 Overview

-CLI Tool
+CLI Commands

 tos init

-Scaffold a new application from template.
+Scaffold a new application from a template.

 Options: